Moonquakes757/react-movies-labs2/README.md

 + A cast button in movie details page where shows the credits drawer, similar to movie reviews drawer.
 Also a Go Back button in the credits drawer to close the page and navigate back to the movie details page.
 + A recommend button in movie details page where shows the recommendations drawer.
 It can navigate to the correspond movie by clicking the view link.
 Also a Go Back button is added to close the page and navigate back to the movie details page.
 + Added a new effect on the movie card to make it zoom in when hovering over the mouse.
++ A new actor details component is added.
+It is linked to each actor's name in the cast drawer and it shows actor's name, birthday, biography and photo.
+Also a go back button is added and it will navigate back to the correspond movie details page.

 ## Setup requirements.